Code-Institute-Submissions/eleventh-embodiment/README.md

 - Navigation menu items were hovering outside of the page border on screens smaller then 992px, so I had to reduce grow hover function "transform" from the scale(1.1)to (0.9)
 - There was a need to align some images and text depending on the screen size, which was accomplished with a combination of Bootstrap grid and media queries
-- There was a horizontal scroll showing which was removed by using overflow-x: hidden
+- There was a horizontal scroll showing on some screen sizes which was removed by using overflow-x: hidden
+- Page titles were smaller on sizes 411px to 768px, which was fixed by adding font size for the titles in media queries

 ## Deployment